beaverb1ll/SeniorDesign_IEMCD/README.md

 -s :: USB Product ID

 ### Sample Barcode
 The required length of a barcode is currently set to 40 characters long.
-Valid characters are 0-9 inclusively.
+Valid characters are 0-9 and a-z.

 ```bash
 1234567890123456789012345678901234567890